kshraddha1413/BasicDefination/README.md

 It provides a powerful batch processing and manages REST endpoints.

 In Spring Boot, everything is auto configured; no manual configurations are needed.
+Features
+Create stand-alone Spring applications

+Embed Tomcat, Jetty or Undertow directly (no need to deploy WAR files)

+Provide opinionated 'starter' dependencies to simplify your build configuration

+Automatically configure Spring and 3rd party libraries whenever possible

+Provide production-ready features such as metrics, health checks and externalized configuration

-It offers annotation-based spring application
+Absolutely no code generation and no requirement for XML configuration It offers annotation-based spring application

 Eases dependency management